 No problems when using the arrow keys on the keyboard or the scroll wheel on the mouse to move/zoom the map.

 Works fine in QGIS 1.8 so marked as a blocker.

-#3 Updated by James Stott about 8 years ago
+#3 Updated by James Stott over 9 years ago

 I have always seen it as a really useful feature.
 I think it is useful to have the ability to use the zoom and pan tools when you are drawing features.
 The zoom and pan tools give you more control over the positioning of the map.